TAPE-Lab/CyGNAL/README.md

 The work here is being underdone by Dr. Xiao Qin (@qinxiao1990) and Ferran Cardoso (@FerranC96).

 ## How to use
-*NOTE*: The data contianed here has been trimmed to minimise file size while mantaining educational purposes of the scripts
+*NOTE*: The data contained here has been trimmed to minimise file size while mantaining educational purposes of the scripts

 1. First step
 2. Second step